-If MPHA deems it necessary to terminate assistance, Minneapolis public Housing Authority will give both the Applicant/Participant and the Owner/Landlord written termination notices in accordance with the HCV Operating Procedures.
+If MPHA deems it necessary to terminate assistance, MPHA will give both the Applicant/Participant and the Owner/Landlord written termination notices in accordance with the HCV Operating Procedures.

 2.10 INFORMAL REVIEWS & HEARINGS

 Both Applicants and Participants have the right to disagree with, and appeal, certain decisions of MPHA that may adversely affect them.
 MPHA decisions that may be appealed by applicants and participants are discussed in this section.